-The Committee has oversight of the general administration of base salaries, salary grades and salary range structure for the Company's 50 executives, and regularly reviews each senior executive's base salary.
-Base salaries are competitive and are targeted at market levels.
+The Committee has oversight of the general administration of base salaries, salary grades and salary range structure for the Company's 47 executives, and regularly reviews the base salary of Mr. Nutter and each of his direct reports.
+While base salaries are competitive in order to recruit and retain qualified executives, they are maintained at levels consistent with the Committee's philosophy that a greater proportion of total compensation be "at-risk" or "pay-for-performance" incentive compensation.
 The Committee authorizes base salary adjustments in recognition of the executive's level of responsibilities, performance, prior experience, breadth of knowledge, internal equity factors and external pay practices.
-While the normal interval between salary reviews for most executives is 12 to 15 months, senior executive salary reviews during 2003 and 2004 were extended to 18 and 24 month intervals.
-Executive salary actions for 2004, comprised of merit pay and promotional increases, averaged 3.9% on an annualized basis.
+While the normal interval between salary reviews for most executives is 12 months, senior executive salary reviews are at 15 and 18 month intervals, depending on salary grade.
+Executive salary actions for 2005, comprised of merit pay and promotion/equity increases, averaged 4.32% and 3.46%, respectively, on an annualized basis.